vothanhtuan1989/url_shortener_service/README.md

 ```

 #### Step 4: get original URL
-- Copy YOUR_EMAIL and YOUR_AUTHENTICATION_TOKEN response from step 2 and change YOUR_SHORT_URL that you want to get original url
+- To get the original URL, copy YOUR_EMAIL and YOUR_AUTHENTICATION_TOKEN from the response you get in step 2, and change YOUR_SHORT_URL to the short URL you want.

 ```command
   curl -i --location --request GET 'https://url-shorten.thanhtuan.tech/api/v1/urls/original_url' \